 Expect the locals to come down to the viewing platforms to have a chat as the steamboat is lowered in one chamber after another.
 Stop at historic towns such as Red Wing, Minnesota and Mark Twain’s Hannibal, Missouri, for a total of dozen in all.

 Mile O of the Upper Mississippi is near Cairo, Illinois where the Ohio empties into the Mississippi.
 As you sail on south the cliffs either side drop away and the land is flat as far as the eye can see.
 The levee system now protects the riverside towns and agriculture from floods that caused much devastation in the past.

 The largest witnessed earthquake in the U.S. occurred in the early 19th century at New Madrid, Missouri, forever changing the river’s course.
 Civil War history comes alive at Vicksburg and Natchez and antebellum plantation houses to visit face the river at St. Francisville and Oak Alley.

-Sense the accomplishment 23 days later as the boat paddles into New Orleans amidst thriving commerce along the riverbanks, the nation’s number one port in terms of tonnage handled.
+Sense the accomplishment 23 days later as the boat paddles into New Orleans HeidiTedEastWest2015amidst thriving commerce along the riverbanks, the nation’s number one port in terms of tonnage handled.
 Step off the American Queen and spend a few days exploring the Big Easy, as different as any city found in the US of A.